hpiwowar/citation11k/analysis/stats_knit_.md

 ### Data availability is associated with citation boost

-Without accounting for any confounding factors, the mean number of citations were the same for papers with and without archived data, and the distribution of citations across the paper subsets were similar.

-We hasten to mention strong confounders.
-The number of citations a paper has recieved is strongly correlated to the date it was published: older papers have had more time to accumulate citations.
-Publication date is also strongly correlated with the probability of data archiving -- more recent articles are more likely to archive data <!--rinline citep(biblio["piwowar2011who-sha"])-->.

-After stratifying by publication date, the distributions of citations were noticibly higher for paper with available data than those without, as seen in Figure 1.
+Without accounting for any confounding factors, the distribution of citations was similar for papers with and without archived data.
+However, we hasten to mention several strong confounding factors.
+For example, the number of citations a paper has received is of course strongly correlated to the date it was published: older papers have had more time to accumulate citations.
+Furthermore, the probability of data archiving is also correlated with the age of an article -- more recent articles are more likely to archive data <!--rinline citep(biblio["piwowar2011who-sha"])-->.
+Accounting for publication date, the distribution of citations for papers with available data is right-shifted relative to the distribution for those without.

 <!--begin.rcode figure1, echo=FALSE